mist258/car_api/README.md

 ## ADVERTISEMENT

-I. AdvertisementCreate: view allows the seller to create a new advert, validating their account type: premium or basic.
+I. **AdvertisementCreate**: view allows the seller to create a new advert, validating their account type: premium or basic.

-IІ.
-ShowAllUsersAdv: user can view a list of their own adverts
+IІ. **ShowAllUsersAdv**: user can view a list of their own adverts

-ІІІ.
-UpdateUserAdv: user can update their own advert by ID
+ІІІ. **UpdateUserAdv**: user can update their own advert by ID

-IV.
-ShowUserAdvById: any user can view a advert by ID from a seller
+IV. **ShowUserAdvById**: any user can view a advert by ID from a seller

-V. DestroyUserAdv: а user or staff can delete an advert by ID
+V. **DestroyUserAdv**: а user or staff can delete an advert by ID

-VI.
-ShowAdvertisementList: any user or guest can view the entire list of active adverts
+VI. **ShowAdvertisementList**: any user or guest can view the entire list of active adverts

-VII.
-AdvCarAddPhoto: seller can add photos to the listing in a limited quantity (up to 10 images)
+VII. **AdvCarAddPhoto**: seller can add photos to the listing in a limited quantity (up to 10 images)

-VIIІ.
-AdvCarRemovePhoto: seller can delete photos from a current advert
+VIIІ. **AdvCarRemovePhoto**: seller can delete photos from a current advert

-IX.
-CurrencyConverter: any user has the ability to convert the current price of an advert in the current currency to another available currency
+IX. **CurrencyConverter**: any user has the ability to convert the current price of an advert in the current currency to another available currency

-X. ShowNonActivateAdvertisement: allows staff to view the list of inactive adverts
+X. **ShowNonActivateAdvertisement**: allows staff to view the list of inactive adverts

-XI.
-DeactivateAdvertisement: allows staff to deactivate an advert by ID
+XI. **DeactivateAdvertisement**: allows staff to deactivate an advert by ID

-XII.
-ActivateAdvertisement: allows staff to activate an advert by ID
+XII. **ActivateAdvertisement**: allows staff to activate an advert by ID

 ## AUTH
-I. ActivationUser: allows the activation of a user's account
+I. **ActivationUser**: allows the activation of a user's account

-II.
-RecoveryPasswordRequest: user can send a request to reset their login password
+II. **RecoveryPasswordRequest**: user can send a request to reset their login password

-III.
-RecoveryPassword: resets the password using the token
+III. **RecoveryPassword**: resets the password using the token

-IV.
-SocketToken: get socket token for users
+IV. **SocketToken**: get socket token for users

 ## USERS
-I. UserCreate: allows the creation of a user account
+I. **UserCreate**: allows the creation of a user account

-II.
-UserBlock: allows staff to block a user by ID
+II. **UserBlock**: allows staff to block a user by ID

-III.
-UserUnblock: allows staff to unblock a user by ID
+III. **UserUnblock**: allows staff to unblock a user by ID

-IV.
-UserToManager: allows the superuser (owner) to create a manager
+IV. **UserToManager**: allows the superuser (owner) to create a manager

-V. GetMe: аny authorized user can obtain information about themselves
+V. **GetMe**: аny authorized user can obtain information about themselves

-VI.
-ShowAllUsers: staff can obtain a list of all users using filters
+VI. **ShowAllUsers**: staff can obtain a list of all users using filters

-VII.
-MakePremiumAccount: manager can change basic accout to premium
+VII. **MakePremiumAccount**: manager can change basic accout to premium

-VII.
-DownGradeToBasicAccount: manager can change premium accout to basic
+VII. **DownGradeToBasicAccount**: manager can change premium accout to basic

 ## START PROJECT